jeff-maxwell/game-roller-ball/README.md

 Game Assignment in Unity for a Masters Course in Computer Science from Oklahoma State University (OSU) in Spring of 2019.

-Very simple game with a claw that drops rocks on characters that randomly rise and disapear at the bottom of the screen.
+This is a 3D game that rolls a ball through a maze and picks up cubes and points along the way.